Collage of math images including the M4 building, the M4 groudbreaking, a CEMC classroom visit, and some math students collaborating.

 The M3 building with a pink tie displayed on it.

-The General Fund allows the Faculty of Mathematics to respond with flexibility to address technology gaps, infrastructure needs, and to help us attract and retain outstanding students and faculty.
+The General Fund allows the Faculty of Mathematics to address technology gaps, infrastructure needs, and to help us attract and retain outstanding students and faculty.